Effect of gravitational wave on shadow of a Schwarzschild black hole: The spacetime of Schwarzschild black hole perturbed by gravitational wave and null geodesics

 with $n=(l-1)(l+2)/2$.
-For the even order $l$ in $P_{l}$, the perturbation (\ref{dg}) is even functions of $\cos\theta$, therefore it is symmetric with respect equatorial plane \cite{cgw16,cgw,cgw18}.
-However, for the odd one, the perturbation is not symmetric with respect equatorial plane.
-From the perturbation (\ref{dg}), we can learn about the spacetime of Schwarzschild black hole is perturbed by an axisymmetric gravitational wave which changes periodically with time.
-Moreover, the spacetime (\ref{dgmtr}) is no static because the metric function depends on the time coordinate.
+For the even order $l$ in $P_{l}$, one can find that the gravitational wave solution (\ref{dg}) is even function of $\cos\theta$, therefore it is symmetric with respect equatorial plane \cite{cgw16,cgw,cgw18}.
+However, for the odd $l$, the perturbation (\ref{dg}) is odd function of $\cos\theta$ and then it is not symmetric with respect equatorial plane.

 The Hamiltonian of a photon propagation along null geodesic in the spacetime (\ref{dgmtr}) can be expressed as